 RoboCup RoboCup Changes and Comments RC-5.3.1: In RoboCup, assisting technology is used to support the referee, in particular for Referee Box conveying referee decisions to robot players and for maintaining a record of the game.
 Such assisting technology includes a referee box and possibly other sorts of technology.
 In particular, whenever the Laws of the Game specify that the referee is giving a signal, the referee box protocol specifies the communication of one or more messages to the team remote computer system.
 Operation of the referee box is delegated to an assistant referee.
-RC-5.3.2: Whenever a robot shows a behavior which is clearly dangerous either to the Permission to stop opponent robots or to spectators, a single human team-member is allowed to the robots enter the field without permission of the referee to stop the robot by means of its mandatory emergency stop button.
+RC-5.3.2: Whenever a robot shows a behaviour which is clearly dangerous either to the Permission to stop opponent robots or to spectators, a single human team-member is allowed to the robots enter the field without permission of the referee to stop the robot by means of its mandatory emergency stop button.
 If a robot is stopped in this way, the game is also stopped by the referee and resumed with a free-kick for the other team.
-This free-kick will be taken from the position where the robot was stopped.
+This free-kick will be taken from the position where the ball was when the robot was stopped, or from one of the closest restart points.